GM-Consult-IOT/QMC6310_Unified/README.md

 ## About the QMC6310

-The QMC6310 is a three-axis magnetic sensor, which integrates magnetic sensors and signal condition ASIC into one silicon chip.
+The QMC6310 is a three-axis magnetic sensor, which integrates magnetic sensors and a signal condition ASIC into one silicon chip.
 The QMC6310 enables 1° to 2° compass heading accuracy.
 The I²C serial bus allows for easy interface.

 More information on the QMC6310 can be found in the [datasheet](https://github.com/GM-Consult-IOT/libraries/blob/main/datasheets/QMC6310_magnetometer_qst.pdf).